-The Auditor has reviewed the soil and groundwater contamination data presented in the Phase 2 investigation conducted by PB.
-The review is based on the investigation / trigger levels developed by PB and agreed by the Auditor as shown in Tables 5 and 6.
+The Auditor has reviewed the soil and groundwater contamination data presented in the Phase 2 investigation conducted by PB and WSP Delineation and Validation Works.
+The review is based on the investigation / trigger levels developed by PB and WSP, and agreed by the Auditor as shown in Tables 5 and 6.

-The soil contamination identified is confined to a small portion of Area C within the vicinity of sample locations C80 and C82.
-The contamination identified is in the form of benzo(a)pyrene (2.7mg/kg at C80 and 6.6mg/kg at C82), total PAHs (46.8mg/kg at C80 and 102.1mg/kg at C82) and TPH ( $C{10}$ - $C{36}$ ) (1070mg/kg at C82) which exceed the adopted investigation levels for the Site.
-The remaining soil results were either below the limit of detection for the analytical method or below the PB's adopted investigation levels for the Site.
+The soil contamination identified by PB was confined to a small portion of Area C within the vicinity of sample locations C80 and C82.
+The contamination identified is in the form of benzo(a)pyrene (2.7mg/kg at C80 and 6.6mg/kg at C82), total PAHs (46.8mg/kg at C80 and 102.1mg/kg at C82) and TPH (C10-C36) (1070mg/kg at C82) which exceed the adopted investigation levels for the Site.
+The part of the Site represented by locations C80 and C82 was subject to subsequent remediation and validation works by WSP.